Medically reviewed by

 - Waking up early and being unable to return to sleep

-- Impaired daytime function: These could manifest as daytime sleepiness, poor attention, mood disturbance.
+- Impaired daytime function could manifest as daytime sleepiness, poor attention, or mood disturbance

 Your doctor might say you have insomnia if you have the symptoms stated above, advising you to keep a sleep diary (a record of sleep times, sleep problems, and quality).
 The sleep diary will help your doctor evaluate your sleep without errors.